Neofetcher/Neofetcher/README.md

 I’m open to collaboration, knowledge sharing, and opportunities that support continued growth within the cybersecurity domain.

-I am always open to collaboration, knowledge exchange, and opportunities that foster growth in the cybersecurity field.

-Let's connect and explore the possibilities of collaboration and knowledge sharing.

 ## Objective

 Motivated and technically proficient computer engineering graduate with a strong interest in cybersecurity.
 Eager to leverage my analytical skills and technical foundation to contribute to the protection of digital assets and infrastructure.
 Actively seeking an entry-level role in cybersecurity, with a particular interest in threat detection, incident response, and security operations.